Are Applications Currently Being Accepted: NO

 Will I Need to Send Any Reports if I Receive a Grant?

 If you receive a grant, you will need to send regular financial and performance reports.
 Your grant agreement will tell you how often you need to send the reports, what forms you need to use, and what information you need to put in the reports.

 Where Can I Get More Information about the Program?

-This program does not have its own regulation, so all of the details about the program are published in a Federal Register notice each year.
+Program details are published in a Federal Register notice each year.
 If the notice has not been published yet for this year, you can contact your nearest Rural Development office to get a copy of last year’s notice to get an idea of how the application process works.
-However, there may be changes each year to the application process, so make sure you read the most current notice before you apply.
+However, there may be changes to the application process each year, so make sure you read the most current notice before you apply.